Understanding utilities as a tenant

 Type of utilityWho pays for the utility?

-Fuel for hot waterLandlord pays unless a written document that you signed says the tenant must pay.
+Fuel for hot waterLandlord pays unless you signed a written document saying that the tenant must pay.

-Fuel for heatLandlord pays unless a written document that you signed says the tenant must pay.
+Fuel for heatLandlord pays unless you signed a written document saying that the tenant must pay.

-Electricity and gasLandlord must pay unless there is a separate meter for the tenant's electricity and gas use and a written document says that the tenant must pay.
+Electricity and gasLandlord must pay unless there is a separate meter for your electricity and gas use and a written document says that the tenant must pay.

 Public housing

-If you live in public housing, check your lease to see if you have to pay utilities.
-In state public housing, your rent is based on your net income and whether you pay utilities.
+Check your lease to see if you have to pay utilities.
+In state public housing, rent is based on your net income and whether you pay utilities.
 If you live in federal public housing and pay for utilities, a Utility Allowance gets subtracted from your monthly rent.
 Each housing authority sets its own Utility Allowance.

-If you face foreclosure, see Utilities After a Foreclosure to learn more.
+If your landlord faces foreclosure, see Utilities After a Foreclosure to learn more.

-How do I start the utility service when I move in?
+How do I start utility service when I move in?

 If you signed an agreement to pay for gas or electricity, contact the gas or electric company when you move in.